The scalar $T1$ theorem for pairs of doubling measures fails for Riesz transforms when p not 2: A remodeling/supervisor argument to well-localize Haar support

-These grids also have a natural parent operator, which we'll denote by $\pi_{\mathcal{K} (I)}$ and $\pi_{\mathcal{K}}$, which takes an interval in the grid (except at the top level) and returns the smallest interval containing but not equal to it.
+Each grid has a natural parent operator, denoted by $\pi_{\mathcal{K} (I)}$ and $\pi_{\mathcal{K}}$, each of which takes an interval in the grid (except at the top level) and returns the smallest interval within the grid containing but not equal to it.
+The Haar support of $\overline{G}$ will be confined to these grids.